cesanta/stm32-bluepill/README.md

-# STM32 BluePill controlled by Cloud Connector
+# STM32 BluePill controlled by https://vcon.io

 This is a baremetal firmware code for a STM32F103C8T6 "BluePill" development board.
 This firmware blinks an LED, and runs a JSON-RPC